alfa98516/PA3_FORC/README.md

     -

 ### An explanation of the format you store the AST (Abstract Syntax Tree) in that the two versions read/write.
+AST is in a txt file that has nodes in a BFS order.

 ### Anything else a student wishes to say.
 Put it here and not in the Canvas comments!